tech-systems/panes/README.md

 <!-- ## Breaking Changes
 ### v.1.1.2
-- Offsets and pane position normalized across all devices and screen heights.
-Please re-configure offsets if needs.
+- Heights and pane position normalized across all devices and screen heights.
+Please re-configure heights if needs.
-- Offsets value now calculating from screen bottom position
+- Heights value now calculating from screen bottom position
 - Do not necessary now to specify all breaks in settings configuration.
 Can be changed one or few:

 ```javascript